BassemDev/annea-fe/README.md

 # ANNEA UI 📃
-The following project allows to interact with indicator from back-office and manage all the operation in relation to it.
+The following project allows to interact with indicator from back-office and manage operations in relation to it.
 This platform is the frontend project and it's build via the library react js, please take a look at the section stack below 👇 to know how to run it.

 ## Project stack information